 At that heart of the customer experience lies a contract between the business and the end user—the latter demands quality products and an excellent service interactions, while the former promises to provide a professional, respectful experience from start to finish.
 That CX experience can start and end with a single purchase or cover a lifetime’s worth of service, but every time a business holds up its end of the bargain, by definition it builds an extraordinarily valuable resource: trust.

 Yet nowadays customers have more ways to interact with businesses and experience them than ever before—from visiting traditional brick-and-mortar stores to email, Web/SMS chat, support forums, through creative endeavors from marketing, even via devices connected to the Internet of Things.
 The result?
-Exponential complexity in customer interactions as businesses attempt to implement customer experience directives that result in seamless, consistent experiences across multiple channels.
+Exponential complexity in customer interactions as businesses attempt to implement a customer experience platform and directives that result in seamless, consistent experiences across multiple channels.

 In tackling the complexity of the customer experience, from interaction to interaction, and arriving at a definition of what the customer experience is, it can be helpful to break it down into its basic components.